Félix Tshisekedi: 2018 election to the presidency

 On 31 March 2018, he was elected to lead the UDPS, after his father's death on 1 February 2017.
 The same day, the UDPS nominated him for president in the December 2018 general election.

 On 10 January 2019, it was announced that Tshisekedi had won the presidency of the DRC in the December 2018 election.
 He defeated another opposition leader, Martin Fayulu, and Emmanuel Ramazani Shadary, who was supported by term-limited outgoing President Kabila, who had been president for 18 years.
 Fayulu, the runner-up, alleged vote rigging and challenged the election results.
 On 19 January, the Constitutional Court dismissed the challenge, officially making Tshisekedi president-elect.
 He was sworn in as president on 24 January 2019, taking office the next day.
 This marked the first time since the Congo gained independence in 1960 that an incumbent president peacefully transferred power to the opposition.

 On 20 January, South Africa congratulated Tshisekedi on his election despite the African Union and EU warning of doubts over the result announced by the Constitutional Court.

-Tenure as president (2019–present)
+Presidency (2019–present)

+Domestic policy

 After Tshisekedi was sworn in, it was reported that a member of Kabila's coalition would be picked to serve as his Prime Minister.

 On 13 March 2019, Tshisekedi signed a decree to pardon approximately 700 prisoners, including imprisoned political opponents of Kabila, and this decision followed his promise given the week before to allow the return of exiles.